sunnya97/ethereum-developers-guide/overlapping-resources.md

-## Overlapping Resources
+## Editor's Notes

+**Resources:**

-Because this guide is a collection of external resources, throughout this guide there will be times when resources might overlap in some areas.
-The resources in this guide were each selected because they all provide something of value whether it is additional information, a unique way of explaining something, or a different medium of communication.
-It is suggested to go through all of the resources in this guide, as even going over the topics that are in multiple resources can be a good review of material and may be presented in a different manner.
-However, how you use this guide is up to you, and if you ever encounter a topic you feel you are already familiar with, feel free to skip it and move on.
+This guide is a collection of external resources that we believe are the best tools in helping you get started with decentralized application development.

+The resources in this guide were selected for a variety of reasons; some are interesting, some have a unique way of complex topics, and some are funny.
+All of them will be useful for you in your quest to be become an dapp developer.

+However, how you use this guide is up to you.If you encounter a topic you feel you are already familiar with, feel free to skip it and move on.